The Outgoing Co Outty Review: My Honest Results (Focus, Mood, Sleep)

 L-Theanine (1000 mg): The Noise Filter

-What this feels like is emotional steadiness and mental endurance.
 You’re less reactive, less drained by stress, and better able to maintain focus over time—not because you’re being pushed, but because your nervous system is better supported.

 GABA (140 mg): The Overthinking Brake

-Adding GABA changes the strategy.
-Instead of only supporting the system that creates calm, the new formula supplies the brain’s primary inhibitory neurotransmitter itself, giving an immediate braking signal when mental activity starts to run hot.
-This is especially useful for people who are prone to rumination, overthinking, or stress-induced mental loops.
+Instead of just supporting your system to feel calmer, the Outty supplies the brain’s primary inhibitory neurotransmitter itself, giving an immediate braking signal when mental activity starts to run hot.

 Magnesium Acetyl-Taurinate (100 mg): The Calm Nerve Support

-Also, this works synergistically by binding with taurine to improve its bioavailability and direct its effects toward the nervous system rather than muscle relaxation or sedation.
+Magnesium also works synergistically by binding with taurine to improve its bioavailability and direct its effects toward the nervous system rather than muscle relaxation or sedation.

 Rhodiola Rosea (400 mg): The Stress Shield